sceptix-club/sjec-30-days-of-code/README.md

 - Fork this repository and update the `paarticipant.md` file in the root of this repository.
 - Refer to this repository every day to find a new challenge.
 - Solve the problem in <b>any programming language you like</b>.
-- Commit your code and push it to your fork in folder with a suitable name ("day-21/").
+- Commit your code and push it to your fork in a folder with a suitable name ("day-21/").
 - Maintain your fork by submitting all of the problems released over the thirty days.

 # ✨ How to update participant.md